newbisi/smallexpimv/README.md

 > make libs

 to generate smallexpimv.so and smallexpimv_pyclass.pyc.
-To run the makefile, first define the compiler commands and the f2py filename!
+To run the makefile, first define the compiler commands and the f2py filename extension!